RailsConf Recap Part 2: How to auto-document end-to-end flows with AppMap

 AppMap offers both high-level and low-level views of end-to-end code and data flows.
 AppMap behaves like a Google Map, providing interactive navigation of the code.
 You can write analysis code on the AppMap data, and dive into source code and debuggers for further details.

 You can watch this portion of my RailsConf talk in the below video clip, which includes a live tour of AppMap using the Rails Sample App.
 If you want to follow along in the code or look it up later, I’ve created a fork of the Rails Sample App sixth edition.
-Within that fork is a branch called eager loading Let us know what you think in Discord!
+Within that fork is a branch called eager loading Let us know what you think in Slack!
 Your feedback is really important to us.